What must a dealer do when issuing a thirty-day tag to a customer without insurance in Virginia?

 Master the DMV Car Salesman Certification Test.
 Get ready for your exam with flashcards and multiple choice questions.
 Each question includes hints and explanations to boost your knowledge and confidence.

-When a dealer issues a thirty-day tag to a customer without insurance in Virginia, the dealer must handle the titling, registering, and payment of fees directly with the DMV.
-This process ensures that the vehicle is officially documented and that all legal requirements are met, even if the customer doesn't have insurance coverage at that moment.
-It is essential because the thirty-day tag serves as a temporary registration that provides the customer with the legal authority to operate the vehicle on public roads while they arrange for proper insurance.
+When a dealer issues a thirty-day tag to a customer without insurance in Virginia, they are required to handle the titling, registering, and payment of fees directly with the Department of Motor Vehicles (DMV).
+This process ensures that all necessary paperwork is completed legally and properly, allowing the customer to operate the vehicle temporarily while they arrange for insurance.

 Subscribe